-Gender Reel, is a national event dedicated to enhancing the visibility of gender non-conforming, gender variant/queer and transgender people, identities and experiences.
-Our goal is to empower filmmakers and performance artists to create work reflective of this mission by providing an accessible and embracing platform where this work can be displayed.
+Gender Reel, is the countries only coast-to-coast, non-profit, film and art festival dedicated to enhancing the visibility of gender non-conforming, gender variant/queer and transgender people, identities and experiences.
+Our goal is to present narratives in film & art that push the boundaries of the gender binary.
+Through this means, we hope to empower filmmakers and artists to create work reflective of this mission by providing an accessible and embracing platform where this work can be shown.

 Gender Reel, is a festival for the community, by the community!

-After coming up with a name for the festival, and talking about the concept at greater length, we felt it was important to extend an invitation to others who might be interested in helping organize and create—what we believe would be—an amazing event!
+After coming up with a name for the festival and talking about the concept at greater length, we extended an invitation to others who might be interested in helping organize and create—what we believe would be—an amazing event!

-In addition to being committed to visibility, accessibility, awareness and empowerment, Gender Reel, is dedicated to diversity in terms of the filmmakers and performance artists who submit work, as well as the kind of things that are showcased at the festival.
+In addition to being committed to visibility, assessability, awareness and empowerment, Gender Reel, is dedicated to diversity in terms of the filmmakers and artists who submit work, as well as the kind of images and stories showcased at the festival.

-Following the success of two well-attended festivals in Philadelphia, PA in 2011 and 2012, Gender Reel held festivals in four cities around the United States; Oakland, CA, Portland, OR, Minneapolis, MN, and Philadelphia, PA, in 2013.
-2014 plans include expanding to 10 cities around the country.
+Following the success of two well-attended festivals in Philadelphia, PA in 2011 and 2012, Gender Reel, began hosting festivals around the country in such cities as; Oakland, CA, Portland, OR, Minneapolis, MN, Philadelphia, PA, New York, NY, Omaha, NE, Houston, TX, Boston, NY, New York, NY, and Durham, NC.